Sufferneer/Inflation-Roulette/art/readme.txt

 === *** DISCLAIMER *** ===

 thanks for downloading game
-if you downloaded this from any other place than itch.io or deviantart (sufferneer's discord dms if you're a playtester) your pc might be at risk of malware and all those nasty pc stuff
+if you downloaded this from any other place than itch.io, your pc might be at risk of malware and all those nasty pc stuff

-the mod's itch.io and deviantart page (and sufferneer's discord dms) are the only official source for the game
+the game's itch.io are the only official source for the game

 === *** THANKS *** ===